GamingScripter/Darkrai-Y/Libraries/Webhook Services/Documentation.md

 # Darkrai Y Webhook Services Documentation

-The `DYWebhookServices` module provides functionality to send messages and embeds to Discord webhooks.
+The `Darkrai Y Webhook Services` module provides functionality to send messages and embeds to Discord webhooks.
 It also includes various formatting options and utilities for creating and sending rich embeds.

 ## Table of Contents